suvratapte/suvratapte.github.io/_drafts/consistent-hashing.md

 {% endhighlight %}

-As you can see, these are very simple functions which just get `current-nodes` from `ring-state` and then add or remove a node and create the ring again.
+As you can see, these are very simple functions which just get `current-nodes` from `ring-state` and then add or remove a node and call `create-ring` again.
 This works because our hash function is repeatable.
 So creating the ring again generates the same hash values for existing nodes.

 Let's look at the last function in our API, `get-node`.